Michigan capital tax Guide

 Michigan Capital Gains Tax Guide For Real Estate Investors And Homeowners

 What does this mean for you?
-Whether you held that rental property in Ann Arbor for six months or six years, Michigan will tax your profit at exactly 4.25%.
-No complicated calculations.
-No different rate tables.
-Just a flat percentage across the board.
+If you rented that property in Ann Arbor for six months or six years, Michigan will tax your profit at exactly 4.25%.
+No complex math.
+No separate rate charts.
+Nothing more than a flat percentage everywhere.
+Michigan taxes capital gains as ordinary income, which means they’re taxed at the state’s flat 4.25% tax rate.
+This includes stock sales, real estate transactions, business sales, etc.

 Michigan Capital Gains Tax Rates and Calculation Methods

-Say you bought a duplex in Kalamazoo for $150,000 in 2020.
+Allow me to show you precisely how Michigan determines your capital gains tax using a real-life example.
+Suppose you bought a duplex in Kalamazoo for $150,000 in 2020.
 You just sold it for $225,000 in 2025.
-Your capital gain is $75,000 ($225,000 minus $150,000).
+Your capital gain is $ 75,000 ( $ 225,000 minus $ 150,000 ).

-The calculation gets more complex when you factor in improvements and expenses, but the tax rate stays the same.
-If you spent $10,000 on a new roof and $5,000 on kitchen updates, your adjusted basis becomes $165,000.
-Your taxable gain drops to $60,000, and your Michigan tax becomes $2,550.
+When you add improvements and expenses, it gets a little more complicated, but the tax rate is the same.
+If you spent $10,000 for a new roof and $5,000 for kitchen updates, your basis is now $165,000.
+Your taxable gain is now $60,000, and your Michigan tax is $2,550.

 Short-term vs Long-term Capital Gains Treatment in Michigan

+Here’s where Michigan differs dramatically from the federal system.
+There is no preferential state rate for long-term gains.
+Short-term and long-term gains are treated identically.
 At the federal level, you get a massive tax break for holding assets longer than one year.
-Long-term capital gains rates can be 0%, 15%, or 20% depending on your income.
+Long-term capital gains rates can be 0%, 15%, or 20%, depending on your income.
 Short-term gains get taxed as ordinary income, which can hit 37% for high earners.

+Michigan ignores all of that.
+Sell a stock after 11 months?
+4.25% tax.
+Sell it after 13 months?
+Still 4.25% tax.
 This actually creates some interesting planning opportunities.
 Since Michigan doesn’t reward long-term holding, you might choose to harvest losses or realize gains based purely on federal tax considerations, knowing Michigan’s impact will be the same either way.

 For real estate investors, this means the traditional “buy and hold for a year” strategy doesn’t provide state tax benefits.
 You’re better off focusing on federal timing strategies and letting Michigan’s flat rate take care of itself.